Airplane Scatter – Documentation v2.4b

 Lines starting with # are treated as comments and ignored.
 Both comma and period are accepted as decimal separators.
 Only values in the FM broadcast range (87.5–108.0 MHz) are accepted.

-7.2 · userlist1.csv – fmscan.org Beam & RDS Data NEW in v2.2
+7.2 · userlist1.csv – fmscan.org Beam & RDS Data

 The userlist1.csv file provides beam directions and supplementary RDS data for transmitters in the vicinity of your receiver.
 It is generated specifically for your receiver location by fmscan.org and must be placed in the plugin directory.